tarangkaroli/Unbabel/README.md

 The test cases are executed and the result is displayed.

 [NOTE: The project is executed on a Windows 7 64 bit environment, for any another environment please make the required changes to execute.
 Also make sure the changes are made to "protractor.conf.js" file, if any are required.]

+# Unbabel - Load Testing

+This is a Apache JMeter project for Unbabel load testing application, where the JMeter emulates the load testing scenario of the IP provided.

+The pre-requisites for the test to run is that at any time there must be 75 users with 350 requests per second and response time under 200 ms.

+For the purpose of 75 users, I have used thread group with 75 threads at any given run time.

+For emulating 350 requests I have used Throughput Timer: Constant Throughput timer where I have defined the target throughput.

+And the other entity is Loop Controller where it executes the load testing for 100 iterations.

+After the various runs I have analysed that the maximum throughput that the load testing can achieve with target throughput 350 requests/second for all active threads in a shared thread group is 38.7 requests/seconds.

+Thus, in my conclusion the system hosting the API is not able to meet the desired Performance standards.